 Laboratory of Plasma Physics

-Gas Discharge Laboratory studies physical and chemical processes taking place in gas discharge plasma as well as at the plasma-surface order.
-Plasma at medium and atmospheric pressures is excited by DC, pulsed and high frequency electric fields.
-The plasma spectroscopy is the main experimental method which connects all direction of our studies.
-Results of absorption and emission spectroscopy combined with those of optic and electric measurements are the bases used for interpretation/modelling.
+The primary research field of the Laboratory of Plasma Physics is the physical and chemical processes taking place in gas discharge plasma as well as at the plasma-solid and plasma-liquid interfaces.
+Plasma at medium and atmospheric pressures is excited by DC, pulsed and high frequency electric fields and ns laser pulses.
+Plasma spectroscopy is the main experimental method which connects all research directions.
+Absorption and emission spectroscopy are combined with optical and electrical measurements for interpretation and modelling of the results.

 Our studies are currently focused on following main topics:

 1. Plasma-production of reactive oxygen and nitrogen species (RONS) and their interaction with solid and liquid surfaces.
 Our laboratory has developed various low-temperature plasma sources for the production and utilization of RONS in different applications such as surface treatment of plastics, wood and textiles, deposition of thin films, cancer treatment, sterilization of seeds and odour removal from air.

 2. Laser induced breakdown spectroscopy (LIBS) and its applications.
 LIBS method uses short and intense laser pulses to ablate and ionize tiny amount of investigated material.
 Optical emission from the formed plasma plume allows to determine the elemental composition of the investigated material.
 LIBS method allows to obtain the composition of all types of materials in mere seconds at large range of distances.
 It is becoming an important industrial tool for scrap metal sorting, analysis of coal quality etc. Our laboratory has developed LIBS method for the composition analysis of fusion reactor walls and the express-analysis of oil-shale quality.